dgroomes/micronaut-playground/sql/README.md

 1. Build and run the app:
     * `./gradlew run`
     * Observe program output.
 It reads from and writes to the Postgres database!
+    * The output should look something like this:
+      ```
+      21:46:26.285 [main] INFO  dgroomes.sql.SqlApplication - Creating some observations and inserting them into the 'observations' table...

+      21:46:26.436 [main] INFO  dgroomes.sql.SqlApplication - Listing all of the observations in the 'observations' table...
+      21:46:26.452 [main] INFO  dgroomes.sql.SqlApplication -
+      Description                                       Notes
+      groundbreaking observation                        [{"the sky seems blue"}]
+      underwhelming observation                         [{"the sky is there","cats are not dogs"}]
+      random software observations                      [{"Micronaut is the best!","Java is amazing!","SQL rocks!"}]

+      21:46:26.453 [main] INFO  dgroomes.sql.SqlApplication - Computing a word count...
+      21:46:26.481 [main] INFO  dgroomes.sql.SqlApplication -
+      Word        Count
+      is          3
+      the         3
+      sky         2
+      there       1
+      best!
+1
+      amazing!
+1
+      rocks!
+1
+      blue        1
+      are         1
+      Micronaut   1
+      Java        1
+      cats        1
+      not         1
+      seems       1
+      dogs        1
+      SQL         1
+      ```
 1. Stop the database:
     * `docker-compose down`